S-4867

 Plain Language

-AI infrastructure entities operating large-scale computing facilities in New Jersey must pay a 5% assessment on their gross revenue from AI operations into the AI Horizon Fund.
-The fund supports workforce retraining, clean energy upgrades for AI infrastructure, and community resilience initiatives.
-This is a mandatory revenue assessment — not a voluntary contribution.
+Establishes the AI Horizon Fund, a nonlapsing revolving fund for workforce retraining, clean energy infrastructure, and community resilience.
+AI infrastructure entities operating large-scale computing facilities in New Jersey must contribute 5% of their gross revenue from AI operations to the fund.
+The fund also receives penalty revenues and legislative appropriations.
+This is a mandatory revenue assessment, not a voluntary contribution.

 Statutory Text